osg-htc/docs/docs/data/install-hadoop-2-0-0.md

 -   **Secondary Namenode**: This is a secondary machine that periodically merges updates to the HDFS file system back into the fsimage.
 This dramatically improves startup and restart times.
 -   **Datanode**: You will have many datanodes.
 Each data node stores large blocks of files to be stored on the hadoop cluster.
 -   **Client**: This is a documentation shorthand that refers to any machine with the hadoop client commands and [FUSE](http://fuse.sourceforge.net/) mount.
 Any machine that needs a FUSE mount to access data in a POSIX-like fashion will need this.
--   **GridFTP node**: This is a node with [Globus GridFTP](http://dev.globus.org/wiki/GridFTP).
+-   **GridFTP node**: This is a node with [Globus GridFTP](gridftp).
 The GridFTP server for Hadoop can be very memory-hungry, up to 500MB/transfer in the default configuration.
 You should plan accordingly to provision enough GridFTP servers to handle the bandwidth that your site can support.
 -    **SRM node**: This node will contain the BeStMan SRM frontend for accessing the Hadoop cluster via the SRM protocol.
 [BeStMan2 SRM](https://sdm.lbl.gov/bestman/)

 Note that these components are not necessarily mutually exclusive.
 For instance, you may consider having your GridFTP server co-located on the SRM node.
 Alternatively, you can locate a client (or even a GridFTP node) co-located on each data node.
 That way, each data node also acts as an access point to the hadoop cluster.

-Please read the [planning document](https://twiki.opensciencegrid.org/bin/view/Documentation/HadoopUnderstanding) to understand different components of the system.

 !!! note
     Total installation time, on an average, should not exceed 8 to 24 man-hours.
-If your site needs further assistance to help expedite, please email <osg-storage@opensciencegrid.org> and <osg-hadoop@opensciencegrid.org>.
+If your site needs further assistance to help expedite, please email <mailto:goc@opensciencegrid.org>.

 Host and OS
 -----------